 Your guest emailing partner should be in a similar or a shoulder niche.
 A shoulder niche is something related to your site or business’s main topic, but not a direct match.

-For example, if you’re a freelance designer, a web developer or copywriter would work.
+For example, if you’re a freelance designer, a web developer, or a copywriter would work.

 Next, you’ll look at the size.

 Partners who are either your size or smaller are going to be the best ones to pursue for Guest Emailing, which is a big reason why this strategy can work even if it’s your first time building a list.

 Even if your partner only has 500 subscribers, you can still expect to add 50+ to your list.

 Step #2: Pitch the partner (with this exact email script).